-- Collect all equipment by involving children. - Check in with players for well-being with players after each session. - Questions similar to what was mentioned above. - This may seem obvious but always remember to say goodbye to all players and parents and thank them for their participation.
+- Collect all equipment by involving children. - Check in with children for well-being after each session. - A simple question asking, "What did they enjoy about today's session?", can generate a conversation with the children.
+This can be a group discussion. - This may seem obvious but always remember to say goodbye to all children nd parents and thank them for their participation.